- find

 Examples

-More than most commands, examples help illustrate how the find
+More than most commands, examples help illustrate how the find command works.

 Find All Objects With the Object Name foo.txt